So you’ve landed a job in Canada. How exciting!

 - How much tax you paid

 Getting a refund

-If you’re working in Canada temporarily, you’re legally obliged to file a tax return.
-You should submit it by April 30 but you can apply for your refund from March 2016.
-To file your tax return, we’ll need a T4 or final cumulative payslip.
+If you’re working in Canada temporarily, you’re obliged to file a tax return.
+While you'll need to file your return by 30 April, you can apply for your tax refund from March.

-The tax year is from Jan 1 to Dec 31 and you have up to 10 years to claim a refund.
+The tax year is from Jan 1 to Dec 31 and you have up to 5 years to claim your refund.

 Use our tax refund calculator to find out how much Canadian tax you are owed!